Do Brewers Need Carbon Dioxide Monitors?

 Brewery CO2 Hazard Areas

-Do Breweries and Restaurants Require CO2 Monitors?
+Do Breweries Require CO2 Monitors?

 Best Carbon Dioxide Monitors for Breweries

-Remote CO2 Storage Safety 3 Alarm
+CO2 Storage Safety Alarm

-CO2 Multi Sensor System Series
+CO2 Multi Sensor System

-Brewery and Beverage CO2 Frequently Asked Questions:
+Brewery and Beverage CO2 Frequently Asked Questions

 CO2 can be found in many areas of a brewery and is most often used as a flavor stabilizer during the brewing process.
-In addition, carbon dioxide can come from carbonation, fermentation, pressurization, or inerting when beer is already fermented.
+In addition, carbon dioxide can come from carbonation, fermentation, pressurization, packaging lines, walk-in draft beer coolers, stored CO2 cylinders, or inerting when beer is already fermented.

 Currently, OSHA has set requirements that limit the amount of CO2 exposure that workers are allowed to come into contact with.
-For an eight-hour period, the limit is 5,000ppm and 30,000ppm for a ten-minute period.
+For an eight-hour period, the limit is 5,000 ppm Time Weighted Average and 30,000 ppm for a ten-minute period.
 You can reduce CO2 injury from occurring by installing a CO2 monitor like the Remote CO2 Storage Safety 3 Alarm, that meets these standards.

-Carbon Dioxide monitors are fairly cost effective and can range anywhere from $399 - $1,000.
-However, are long-lasting and fundamentally have the potential to save lives and prevent CO2 overexposure or injury from occurring.
-CO2 Monitors typically should be installed near any area that stores or produces carbon dioxide.
+Carbon Dioxide monitors are fairly cost effective and can range anywhere from $700 - $1,000+ depending on the complexity of your facility.
+CO2 Monitors typically should be installed 12 inches off the floor (because CO2 is heavier than air) and near any area that stores or produces carbon dioxide.